 Tying the knot is a costly affair, even when you set out to “just keep it small and intimate.”
 With the average Aussie wedding sitting somewhere in the realm of $36,000 to $53,000*, getting married is a financial hurdle many couples will cross at some point in their lives – some more than once.
-But that’s not to say there aren’t clever ways to save money in unexpected places.
+Whether you've saved for your big day or borrowed a wedding loan, there are clever ways to lower your costs.

 Expectedand unexpected costs of tying the knot

 Unfortunately, there’s no one source of truth for estimating the cost of a wedding.
 Prices vary greatly by location, size and time of year.
 However, the following big-ticket items will likely determine how much your wedding will set you back.